BayronO/Pk-Emulator-from-GAs/README.md

 - `pySR.ipynb` implements a minimal **PySR** routine to obtain an analytical expression for the second derivative of $P(k)$ evaluated at $k_\max$.

 ### 3. `Modified_Gravity.nb`
-This notebook introduces parametric deformations of the $\Lambda$CDM power spectrum to incorporate typical signatures of modified gravity (MG) theories.
+This notebook introduces parametric deformations of the $\Lambda\mathrm{CDM}$ power spectrum to incorporate typical signatures of modified gravity (MG) theories.
 Two representative case studies are provided: Hu–Sawicki $f(R)$ gravity, planck_late modified gravity model.

-These examples illustrate how the GA-based emulator can be systematically extended beyond standard $\Lambda$CDM.
+These examples illustrate how the GA-based emulator can be systematically extended beyond standard $\Lambda\mathrm{CDM}$.

 ### 4. `2PTCorrelation.ipynb`
 This notebook computes the two-point correlation function (2PCF) and analyzes BAO-scale observables.